jfspps/howtos/DataStructuresAndAlgorithmsinC++/2_Stack_and_Heap.md

  // array of pointers to integers (read the expression from right to left) int *ptr[arraySize];

- // used for comparison, an array of integers int someArray[arraySize];
+ // for comparison, an array of integers int someArray[arraySize];
 ```